 top of page

-Triclosan's use as a pesticide is regulated by the EPA, but its use in cosmetics, soaps, and other personal care products is monitored by the FDA, which has placed virtually no regulations on its use.
+Triclosan's use as a pesticide is regulated by the EPA, and its use in hand washing soaps has been banned by the FDA, but existing inventories can still be sold.
+Its use in cosmetics, soaps, and other personal care products continues, and the FDA has placed virtually no regulations on these other uses.
 Many European nations have either banned or severely restricted the use of triclosan in their consumer products.

 Resources